Welsh people: Welsh emigration

 Welsh settlers moved to other parts of Europe, concentrated in certain areas.
 During the late 19th and early 20th centuries, a small wave of contract miners from Wales arrived in Northern France; the centres of Welsh-French population are in coal mining towns, and particularly the French department of Pas-de-Calais along with miners from many other countries.
 They tended to cluster in communities around their churches.

 Settlers from Wales (and later Patagonian Welsh) arrived in Newfoundland in the early 19th century, and founded towns in Labrador's coast region; in 1819, the ship Albion left Cardigan for New Brunswick, carrying Welsh settlers to Canada; on board were 27 Cardiganian families, many of whom were farmers.
 In 1852, Thomas Benbow Phillips of Tregaron established a settlement of about 100 Welsh people in the state of Rio Grande do Sul in Brazil.

 Internationally Welsh people have emigrated, in relatively small numbers (in proportion to population, Irish emigration to the US may have been 26 times greater than Welsh emigration), to many countries, including the US (in particular, Pennsylvania), Canada and Y Wladfa in Patagonia, Argentina.
 Jackson County, Ohio was sometimes referred to as "Little Wales", and one of several communities where Welsh was widely spoken.
 There was a Welsh language press but by the late 1940s, the last Welsh language newspaper, y Drych began to publish in English.
 Malad City in Idaho, which began as a Welsh Mormon settlement, lays claim to a greater proportion of inhabitants of Welsh descent than anywhere outside Wales itself.
 Malad's local High School is known as the "Malad Dragons", and flies the Welsh Flag as its school colours.
 Welsh people have also settled in New Zealand and Australia.

 Around 1.75 million Americans report themselves to have Welsh ancestry, as did 458,705 Canadians in Canada's 2011 census.
 This compares with 2.9 million people living in Wales (as of the 2001 census).

 There is no known evidence which would objectively support the legend that the Mandan, a Native American tribe of the central United States, are Welsh emigrants who reached North America under Prince Madog in 1170.

 The Ukrainian city of Donetsk was founded in 1869 by a Welsh businessman, John Hughes (an engineer from Merthyr Tydfil) who constructed a steel plant and several coal mines in the region; the town was thus named Yuzovka (Юзовка) in recognition of his role in its founding ("Yuz" being a Russian or Ukrainian approximation of Hughes).

 Former Australian Prime Minister Julia Gillard was born in Barry, Wales.
 After she suffered from bronchopneumonia as a child, her parents were advised that it would aid her recovery to live in a warmer climate.
-This led the family to migrate to Australia in 1966, settling in Adelaide.
+This led the family to migrate to Australia in 1966.